 Before deciding to buy a boat, the obvious question is, have you experienced a boating trip?
 If not, it’s a good idea to either take a boating holiday, join a friend on their boat, or hire a boat for the day.
 The key here is to ask questions and seek advice.

 If you already have the boating bug, and buying a boat is the next natural step, then you need to work out what type of boat you want to buy.
-To help you whittle down the choices, answer these simple set of questions before making your purchase:
+To help you whittle down the choices, these are some of the simple questions to ask yourself before making your purchase:

 Choosing the right brand is important.
-We work with several exceptional manufacturers who are recognised for their award-winning designs, innovation and workmanship.
-These include Interboat, Intercruiser, Corsiva and Haines Marine.
-Do your homework and you will quickly see that these are well respected brands.
+We work with several exceptional manufacturers who are recognised for their award-winning designs, innovation and workmanship: Interboat, Intercruiser, Corsiva and Haines Marine.

 Second hand vs new boat

-Much like the decision-making process when buying a car, many people preparing to buy their first boat will be weighing up whether to purchase a new vessel or opt for a second-hand boat.
-And the arguments for each option are relatively similar – naturally based around affordability and the desire for shiny new features!
+Much like the decision making process when buying a car, many people preparing to buy their first boat will be weighing up whether to purchase a new vessel or opt for a second-hand boat.
+And the arguments for each option are relatively similar – naturally based around affordability and the desire for new features.

-The advantages of buying a new boat are more choice and freedom to find a vessel that ticks all of your boxes (depending on the budget, of course!), and benefiting from a boat equipped with the latest state-of-the art features (this can range from materials used to build the boat, to the technology onboard).
-In addition, you’ll also benefit from manufacturer’s warranty, which will provide added peace of mind when making such a sizeable purchase.
-In terms of disadvantages, and again similarly to cars, when you drive off the forecourt (or launch into the Thames) you should expect a depreciation in value.
+The advantages of buying a new boat are that there is more choice and freedom to find a vessel that ticks all of your boxes, depending on the budget, and benefiting from a boat equipped with the latest state-of-the art features (this can range from materials used to build the boat, to the technology onboard).
+In addition, you’ll also benefit from the manufacturer’s warranty which will provide added peace of mind when making such a sizeable purchase.
+In terms of disadvantages, and again similarly to cars, when you drive off the forecourt – or launch into the water – you should expect some depreciation in value.
 However, there is no hard rule, and unlike cars, depreciation on boats often evens off quickly.
 In recent years we’ve even seen some used boat prices increasing.
 Whilst residual values can alter, the most important element of a boat purchase is the value that you will get out of it.

-If you’re a first-time prospective boat owner keen to get value for money, then it might be better to opt for a second-hand boat – but we recommend using a broker, so you can lean on their knowledge and expertise (we talk about this in greater depth below).
-In addition, if you’re striking a deal with someone selling their boat, or upgrading to a bigger/newer vessel, you may be able to negotiate a favourable deal for any equipment and extras (we have all left a pair of tailored curtains behind when selling a house, right?)
+If you’re a first time prospective boat owner keen to get value for money, then it might be better to opt for a second hand boat – but we recommend using a broker so you can lean on their knowledge and expertise (we talk about this in greater depth below).
+In addition, if you’re striking a deal with someone selling their boat, or upgrading to a bigger or newer vessel, you may be able to negotiate a favourable deal for any equipment and extras.

-Whilst there are advantages, you must also consider the disadvantages of buying a second-hand boat.
-The risk of purchasing a second-hand vessel lies with the buyer.
-You can instruct a surveyor for peace of mind, who can inspect the boat and provide advice on its condition.
+Whilst there are advantages, you must also consider the disadvantages of buying a second hand boat.
+The risk of purchasing a second hand vessel lies with the buyer.
+We will always advise you to instruct an independent surveyor for peace of mind, who will inspect the boat and provide advice on its condition.
 You’ll also have to consider that certain parts of the boat will, at some point, need repairing or replacing.
-Pay special attention during the pre-purchase checks, and test drive the boat before committing to any purchase.
 In addition, it can be sensible to ring-fence some funds for future works and additional costs.

 Consider any additional costs

-Mooring your boat (tying your boat to something fixed in the water or on shore) is advisable for long-term stays; you can choose commercial (e.g. in a marina) or private moorings.
-In a marina, you will benefit from the on-site facilities and possibly a launch service to get you to and from your boat.
-But do your research carefully because mooring costs vary greatly across the UK.
+Mooring your boat (tying your boat to something fixed in the water or on shore) is advisable for long term stays; you can choose commercial, in a marina, or private moorings.
+In a marina, you will benefit from the on-site facilities but do your research carefully because mooring costs vary greatly across the UK.

 Boat insurance may not be as expensive as you might expect.
 It is mandatory to have third party cover as a minimum across many harbours, marinas and waterways in the UK.
 Finding the cheapest boat insurance is simple via price comparison sites.
 We have a close and trusted relationship with Haven Knox-Johnston, and we often recommend them to customers across our marina.